 CIL & Finance

-The information centre for Community Infrastructure Levy, planning obligations and finance information.
+Essential Community Infrastructure Levy (CIL), planning obligations and finance information.
 Find the latest details of councils' levy plans in our live table, and read the latest updates and news analysis from around the country.

 Sign up for our new CIL Watch email bulletin.Page Title RSS feed

 Want to know whether your local authority has published Community Infrastructure Levy proposals?
 Our live table includes the latest details of councils' levy plans, including a breakdown of charges by development type.

 Council has kept more than £100K it should have refunded to applicants for taking too long to determine proposals